 Good Humor became the best-selling album in North America for Saint Etienne after the band’s debut album, Foxbase Alpha.
 Vocalist Sarah Cracknell and synthesists Bob Stanley and Pete Wiggs lived in an apartment in Malmo, Sweden, for six weeks while recording the album with producer Tore Johansson.

-Watch Saint Etienne perform “Sylvie” live in 1998 on YouTube:
+Watch Saint Etienne perform “Sylvie” live on Top of the Pops in 1998 on YouTube:

 Said Sarah of the upcoming tour, “I’m so looking forwarded to touring Good Humor this autumn with our fabulous live band!
 I think it’s the best live line up we’ve ever had.
 Drummer Mike, the amazing Bennett brothers, Gerard Johnson and of course Debsey will really bring the album to life and add a certain je ne sais quoi!”